emissary-ingress/emissary/docs/user-guide/grpc.md

 ---
 layout: doc
 weight: 3.2
-title: "GRPC and Ambassador"
+title: "gRPC and Ambassador"
 categories: user-guide
 ---
 Ambassador makes it easy to access your services from outside your application.
-This includes GRPC services, although a little bit of additional configuration is required.
+This includes gRPC services, although a little bit of additional configuration is required.
 Why?
 By default, Envoy connects to upstream services using HTTP/1.x and then upgrades to HTTP/2 whenever possible.
-However, GRPC is built on HTTP/2 and most GRPC servers do not speak HTTP/1.x at all.
-Ambassador must tell its underlying Envoy that your GRPC service only wants to speak that HTTP/2.
-The Ambassador GRPC module makes this possible.
+However, gRPC is built on HTTP/2 and most gRPC servers do not speak HTTP/1.x at all.
+Ambassador must tell its underlying Envoy that your gRPC service only wants to speak that HTTP/2.
+The Ambassador gRPC module makes this possible.

 ## Example